Close menu Resources for... William & Mary

 Charles Center journalism masterclasses are held in Blow Hall's Grimsley Boardroom, aptly named for longtime Richmond Times-Dispatch editor Edward Grimsley, '51, L.H.D.
 '11.
 (Photo by Tess Willett)As the young reporters faced questions of whom to include, what to cover, and how to describe it, they grappled with their need to accurately report on the breaking news while remaining respectful of the emotionally fraught nature of the case.

-Initially drawn to register for the masterclass because of the importance of media in the current political landscape, Irene Straw ‘28, an English and Japanese studies intended major, said she walked away from the exercise with a new perspective.
+Initially drawn to register for the masterclass because of the importance of media in the current political landscape, Irene Straw ‘28, who plans to major in English and Japanese studies, said she walked away from the exercise with a new perspective.

 “The differences between how you would report is based on how quickly you get your news, what information you already have, and the scale of your news agency,” Straw said.
 “It's a matter of when you get the information and what information you already have at hand.”